 For Entrepreneurs and new product developers, MMP which is also called MMF (Minimum Marketable Feature) is the answer to the question “What comes after MVP?”
 The truth is not all products that are launched after MVP become successful and entrepreneurs float on the surface of what went wrong with their final product.
 This is because you skipped the MMP stage.

 MMP is creating a marketable product with lesser efforts.
 It is your next practical step in the product development phase.
 The main purpose an MMP serves is solving the immediate needs of your target customers by generating quantifiable business value.
-Unlike MVP, MMP includes must-haves features of your product that customers can make satisfy their immediate needs with.
+Unlike MVP, MMP includes must-have features of your product that customers can make to satisfy their immediate needs.

 As your Minimum Marketable Product makes a good impression among your target audience you go adding extra features & capabilities like an update or advancement to the product.
 Your successful MMP will build your final finished product as you go along with building brand-new business value.

 Star Knowledge is one of the best software development companies in the USA with a decade of experience in custom software development.
 We have helped startups & established firms in bringing their new product ideas to life with our sound expertise in MVP Development.